monk-io/docs/docs/monkscript/yaml/index.md

-# Monk flavor of YAML

-Monk uses YAML to describe templates.
+Monk uses YAML to express templates.
 One of our design goals was to make YAML manageable and eliminate the need for pre-processing using external tools.
 In order to achieve succinct definitions and composability, we've defined three special keys on top of standard YAML: `namespace`, `defines` and `inherits`.

 Additionally, Monk provides a `<-` macro that denotes an [Arrow script](/monkscript/scripting-index) which can be used in place of _any_ value in YAML.